beyti/gmail-attachment-downloader/README.md

 Visit the [Gmail API page](https://developers.google.com/gmail/api/quickstart/go) and turn on le Gmail API to have it.

-You have to put `credentials.json` in the root folder of the project
+Save `credentials.json` in the root folder of the project or where you want (in this case remember to set the `GDOWN_HOME` env var).

 ## Usage